docker-mailserver/docker-mailserver/README.md

 ## Environment variables

 If an option doesn't work as documented here, check if you are running the latest image!
-Value in **bold** is the default value.
+Values in **bold** are the default values.

+### Reminder

+Please note: Variables in `.env` are expanded in the `docker-compose.yml` file **only** and **not** in the container.
+The file `env-mailserver` serves this case where environment variables are used in the container.

 ### Assignments